-You may be able to make minor changes to your property without needing to apply for formal planning permission under a general planning permission granted by Parliament known as ‘permitted development rights’.
+You may be able to make minor changes to your property or undertake certain works without needing to apply for formal planning permission under a general planning permission granted by Parliament known as ‘permitted development rights’.

 We have made an Article 4 Direction to remove permitted development rights for changes of use from A1 (shops) to A2 (financial and professional services) in the Core Central Activities Zone and the designated shopping centres throughout the city.
 While financial services like banks provide a valuable local service, this is necessary so that the council can use its planning powers to protect variety and prevent particular industries from dominating retail space in shopping centres.
 The consultation period on this ended on 14 December 2015.
 The Article 4 Direction was confirmed on 12 December 2016 and comes into force on 1 January 2017.